eth-educators/website/README.md

 Some pages that use data files include stewards, branding, resources, support, and the staking method quiz.

 Page images can be found in a folder named after the page under `assets/img/`.
 For example, the image used in `about.md` can be found in `assets/img/about/`.

+### Adding Resources

+Adding new resources is easy!

+1. Go to `_data/resources.yml`
+1. Copy the template for new entries from the top of the page
+1. Remove the `#` to activate (uncomment) the lines, making sure to maintain the indentation
+1. Fill out the entry using the field descriptions specified at the top of the page
+    - You can also use the other entries for additional guidance